jtauber/gothica/wright-1910-grammar/README.md

-# Grammar of the Gothic Language
+# Wright's 1910 Grammar of the Gothic Language

 ## Status of Grammar Chapters